Amani5576/Nebula_Intensity/README.md

 NOTE: Run seperately AFTER running through Data Analysis

+In the command line, input:

+    show(x)

+where x is the name of the fits file (with extension .fit) in quotation.

-Very useful for Comparison between plots from spectra.py
+Very useful for Comparison between plots from spectra.py @rofhima13.

 ## spectra.py file (by rofhima13)